Youth Public Association "Historica"

-Since 2013, the Belarusian EUSTORY competition is conducted by the two public associations Historica and Dyjaryuš.
+Since 2013, the Belarusian EUSTORY competition is conducted by the public association Historica.

 Historica was launched and officially registered in 2000.
 The public association's main activities are scientific and educational.
 It unites young historians and supporters of historical activities.
 The aim of the organisation is to support the historical and cultural heritage in Belarus by researching and promoting various topics of the Belarusian history.
 Since the existence of Historica more than 50 events have been held on current historical issues.
 Furthermore, more than 10 work camps in the context of architectural heritage have been organised.
 Historica is one of the initiators of the "International Day of Monuments and Sites celebration” on April 18.
 Since 2009, members of Historica have been guiding a project dedicated to Michael Cleophas Oginsky and the culture of the early 19th century.
 The online project "Belarusian archive of oral history" was started in 2011 to maintain the historical memory of the region.
 Currently the portal maintains more than 30 collections of more than 600 commemorative records.

 Historica strongly believes that competitions which promote modern history topics and which revive an interest in history will also promote changes in Belarusian society and strengthen values of individual rights and freedoms.
 It should be noted, however, that the competition "Bliskaja Historyja" is not a political project; its purpose is rather to develop civic self-awareness in Belarus.
 In this sense, the competition offers young people an opportunity to study local history, draw conclusions, and make historical appraisals themselves, thus forming their own views without regard to social stereotypes and political slogans.